Finnish Wedding Traditions

 Traditional Finnish wedding dances create structured celebration lasting 4-6 hours:

-• Humppa: Fast-paced Finnish dance, 50% of receptions
+- Humppa: Fast-paced Finnish dance, popular at many receptions

 Finnish Wedding Food Traditions